a0m0rajab/Emoji-Menu/README.md

 ## To do:

 - Consume the emoji API, it needs to solve the CORS issue by having a server or something to work around it.
+Solved by using the background script
-- add the search functionality, it's related to the API
+- add the search functionality, it's related to the API, we implemented this in the text input
 - Improve the UI  to have something nice, we are kind of fine.
 - check the CTR+B option, it's working
-- integrate the extension with the textarea and have an event listener for the two dots and enable the search for that
+- integrate the extension with the textarea and have an event listener for the two dots and enable the search for that, done yesterday.
 - add the support for input fields
 - the input event listener is working in the page but not in the content scripts.
+- add white and black list for the extension
+- improve the list and show only one list instead of multiple ones.